stephaneVercouillieBMID/slate/source/workingVersion.html.md

 We are sending the user information not through an app but to a highly authenticated server (which implies to put in place necessary measure to protect the data confidentiality)
 This condition implies the need to put in place a back end layer on your side.

-**When the end-user is redirected to itsme in the browser, we specify a redirect_uri afterwards.
-We have to provide BMID the Redirect URIs.
-Can we give additional parameters?
-Or does the entire redirect_uri need to match?”**

-The entire redirect_uri must match therefore no additional parameter is allowed.

 <!--stackedit_data:
 eyJoaXN0b3J5IjpbLTkyNDAxNDExNywxMzc4MTU5MDU1LDUzND
 U2NDc3MywxMjA0MDY2Mzc4LDE1NDM0MTExNTQsLTY2OTk5OTIw